 Occultations of stars by Saturn's icy satellites have also been observed and data processing for those measurements is described in this section.
-The purpose of these observations is to detect and characterize any exosphere, plumes or significant dust concentration in the vicinity of an icy satellite.
-The observations are called "ICYEXO" and "ICYOCC" in the PDS and utilize the UVIS FUV and HSP channels.
+The purpose of these observations is to detect and characterize any exosphere or significant dust concentration in the vicinity of an icy satellite.
+The observations are called "ICYEXO" in the PDS and utilize the UVIS FUV and HSP channels.
 Typical FUV integration time is 2 - 5 sec; the typical HSP integration is 8 msec.
 FUV data provide a spectral signature of the absorbing gas while the HSP data provide a higher spatial resolution profile of the line-of-sight optical depth of the atmosphere but with no spectral information.
 Egress HSP data suffers from the instrumental ramp-up issues described above.
-Since this produces a light curve that is similar to what would be produced by a satellite atmospheres, though sharp absorptions produced by a locally enhanced concentration of gas or dust would be detectable.
+Since this produces a light curve that is similar to what would be produced by a satellite exosphere, it has not been possible to use egress data to search for tenuous icy satellite atmospheres, though sharp absorptions produced by a locally enhanced concentration of gas or dust would be detectable.
 The most important results have come from occultations of stars by Enceladus' water vapor plume.